daniyalzade/letsparse/README.md

-# letsparse: Product Image Parsing Challenge
+# Product Image Parsing Challenge

 This is a quick challenge on parsing product images out of a website.
 For this challenge we will be using the Urban Outfitters site.
 The challenge is writing a function that, given a category page identifier, finds all the product images for that category.